What is agile working

-Agile working or an agile work organization aims to maximize the flexibility of companies while improving employee satisfaction at the same time.
-According to a study by Borisgloger Consulting, over 80% of managers rate agile methods as particularly positive.
+Agile working or an agile work organization aims at maximum flexibility of companies while simultaneously improving employee satisfaction.
+According to a study by the management consultancy Borisgloger Consulting, over 80% of managers rate agile methods as particularly positive.

 Agile working methods – how companies increase their flexibility